Ski Gear Review 4FRNT,TECNICA,MARKER | Taiyo Nakanishi

 Touring: ★★★★☆

-Although the walk mode is included, I don't use it.
-I want to avoid problems such as forgetting to put it back on while skiing.
+Although the walk mode is included, I do not use it.
+I want to avoid problems such as forgetting to switch it back while skiing.

 All seasons, all conditions